 Jane Friedman is the former publisher of Writer’s Digest and has more than 15 years of experience as an editor, public speaker, and writing professor.
 Her newest initiative is Scratch magazine, a digital quarterly for writers about the intersection of writing and money.
 Find out more at JaneFriedman.com.

 Matthew Clemens is a frequent collaborator with Max Allan Collins.
-Their 22nd novel together, Supreme Justice, will be released 7/1/14.
+Their 22nd novel together, Supreme Justice, was released July 2014.
 They have also written, comic books, graphic novels, short stories, a video game, and even mystery jigsaw puzzles.

-Adam R. Beach, Ball State University, Assistant Chair for Operations, Department of EnglishBack to Top
+Adam R. Beach, Ball State University, Chair of the Department of EnglishBack to Top